AshishKohad27/Full_Stack_Notes/CyberSecurity/Readme.md

 6. The client responds with its own "Finished" message, and the two parties can now exchange encrypted data using the agreed-upon protocol and encryption algorithm.

    - The current version of TLS is TLS 1.3, which was released in 2018.
 It includes several improvements over previous versions, such as faster handshake times, improved security, and support for newer encryption algorithms.
 SSL, on the other hand, is no longer considered secure and has been deprecated in favor of TLS.
 The last version of SSL, SSL 3.0, was released in 1996 and is vulnerable to several security issues.

+# 25. What do you know about cybersecurity and cyberattacks?

 # 26. Tech stack used in projects